circlefin/malachite/specs/english/consensus/misbehavior.md

 The question is, did `p` misbehave?
 Let's consider some cases

 **Case 1.** There are at most f faulty validators and validator `p` is the only one who locked or updated validValue in round 0.

     - Then a correct proposer of round 1 will propose a different value `v'`,
     - 2f+1 correct validators will vote for `v'` in round 1 (`p` cannot because it is locked)
     - There are some faulty prevote nil that are received the prevote from the correct processes
-    - so that all prosess run into timeoutPrevote
+    - so that all process run into timeoutPrevote
     - after that all correct processes will get all the prevotes for `v'` and will update validValue
     - assume in round 2, `p` is the proposer
         - it will send `(propose, h, 2, id(v'), 1)` (although it still has a lock on `v`)